automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Archaeornithomimus.md

 # Archaeornithomimus
-## Description: A likely ancestor of Ornithomimus.
+## A likely ancestor of Ornithomimus.